ripred/MyKeywords/README.md

 Add your own color highlighted keywords to the Arduino IDE!

+This is a simple do-nothing library that allows you to define your own color highlighted keywords without cluttering up any other libraries.
 By changing or adding your own definitions to the keywords.txt file you can have your own defined color-highlighted keywords in your Arduio IDE sketches.

 To change or add your own keyword(s) edit the: